danielbodnar/awesome-stars/BY-LANG.md

 - [rustifybe/web-rpc](https://github.com/rustifybe/web-rpc) - Bi-directional RPC for the Web
 - [brytelands/sologger](https://github.com/brytelands/sologger) - Sologger is a group of libraries and binaries that can be used to parse raw logs emitted from a Solana RPC into structured logs and transport Solana logs to either a LogStash or OpenTelemetry endpoint
 - [near/read-rpc](https://github.com/near/read-rpc) - Read-only NEAR RPC centralized-like performant solution
-- [ahkohd/tauri-awesome-rpc](https://github.com/ahkohd/tauri-awesome-rpc) - 😎  a custom invoke system for Tauri that leverages WebSocket
+- [ahkohd/tauri-awesome-rpc](https://github.com/ahkohd/tauri-awesome-rpc) - Custom invoke system for Tauri that leverages WebSocket
 - [n0-computer/quic-rpc](https://github.com/n0-computer/quic-rpc) - A streaming rpc system based on quic
 - [cloudwego/volo](https://github.com/cloudwego/volo) - Rust RPC framework with high-performance and strong-extensibility for building micro-services.
 - [google/tarpc](https://github.com/google/tarpc) - An RPC framework for Rust with a focus on ease of use.
 - [monero-rs/monero-rpc-rs](https://github.com/monero-rs/monero-rpc-rs) - RPC client for Monero daemon and wallet.
 - [praetorian-inc/noseyparker](https://github.com/praetorian-inc/noseyparker) - Nosey Parker is a command-line program that finds secrets and sensitive information in textual data and Git history.
+- [tellerops/teller](https://github.com/tellerops/teller) - Cloud native secrets management for developers - never leave your command line for secrets.
 - [ms-jpq/sad](https://github.com/ms-jpq/sad) - CLI search and replace | Space Age seD
 - [alexpovel/srgn](https://github.com/alexpovel/srgn) - A code surgeon for precise text and code transplantation.
 A marriage of `tr`/`sed`, `rg` and `tree-sitter`.
 - [Aquaducts/runners](https://github.com/Aquaducts/runners) - Flexible code runners that allow for multiple container backends, vms, and more :)